-The "combined buffer requirement", and the associated restrictions under Article 141 (Restrictions on distributions) of the CRD IV Directive, as implemented in the UK (the "Article 141 Restrictions"), have applied since 1 January 2016.
+The "combined buffer requirement", and the associated restrictions under Article 141 (Restrictions on distributions) of the Directive 2013/36/EU as implemented in the UK under UK CRD (the "Article 141 Restrictions"), have applied since 1 January 2016.
 In the event of a breach of the "combined buffer requirement", the Article 141 Restrictions will be scaled according to the extent of the breach of the "combined buffer requirement" and calculated as a percentage of the profits of the institution since the last decision on the distribution of profits or "discretionary payment" of the institution.
 Such calculation will result in a "maximum distributable amount" in each relevant period.
 As an example, the scaling is such that in the bottom quartile of the "combined buffer requirement", no "discretionary distributions" will be permitted to be paid.
 As a consequence, in the event of breach of the combined buffer requirement (as applicable at the level of the Group) the Issuer's discretionary payments will be restricted and the Issuer may exercise its discretion to cancel (in whole or in part) interest payments in respect of the Notes.
-As at 31 December 2018, the surplus to the Maximum Distributable Amount was 2.9 per cent.
+As at 31 March 2022, the Group's IFRS 9 transitional CET1 ratio of 14.7 per cent. represented a buffer of 6.0 per cent. or circa £1.5 billion in excess of its UK CRD CET1 regulatory minimum requirement of 8.7 per cent. (based on 31 March 2022 Pillar 1 requirement of 4.5 per cent., Pillar 2A CET1 requirement of 1.7 per cent. and capital conservation buffer of 2.5 per cent.).

-In addition to the Pillar 1 "own funds" requirement, the CRD IV buffers and the "Pillar 2A" requirement described above, there are additional tools that the PRA and other relevant authorities in the UK have available to them to require UK firms to hold additional capital to address micro-prudential or macro-prudential risks as assessed by the relevant authorities in the UK These include: the "PRA buffer", which may be assessed by the PRA to cover risks over a forward-looking planning horizon, including with regard to firm-specific stresses or management and governance weaknesses; and "sectoral capital requirements", which is a macro-prudential tool available to the FPC of the BoE in the UK as a means for the FPC temporarily to increase firms' capital requirements on exposures to specific sectors.
+In addition to the Pillar 1 "own funds" requirement, the UK CRD buffers and the "Pillar 2A" requirement described above, there are additional tools that the PRA and other relevant authorities in the UK have available to them to require UK firms to hold additional capital to address micro-prudential or macro-prudential risks as assessed by the relevant authorities in the UK.
+These include: the "PRA buffer", which may be assessed by the PRA to cover risks over a forward-looking planning horizon, including with regard to firm-specific stresses or management and governance weaknesses; and "sectoral capital requirements", which is a macro-prudential tool available to the FPC of the BoE in the UK as a means for the FPC temporarily to increase firms' capital requirements on exposures to specific sectors.
 Any failure to meet the PRA buffer could result in the preparation of a capital restoration plan.
-Such capital restoration plan may impose restrictions on discretionary payments, which may result in in a need for management actions including the cancellation (in whole or in part) of interest payments in respect of the Notes.
+Such capital restoration plan may impose restrictions on discretionary payments, which may result in a need for management actions including the cancellation (in whole or in part) of interest payments in respect of the Notes.